Oxymetaphoric/milestone_project_2/README.md

 > git clone <http://www.github.com/Oxymetaphoric/milestone_project_2>

-placing the cloned files in the root of your web server, should be sufficient.
+placing the cloned files in the root of your web server, should be sufficient for deployment.

 ---